isabelschew28/photom-MCD/README.md

 This R script automates the extraction of fluorescence and digital input (DIO) data from multiple `.doric` fiber photometry files.
 It is designed for experiments involving **footshock delivery**, where the onset of each shock is detected from DIO signals.
-The script organizes all input files, exports clean CSVs for each signal channel, and logs shock onset timestamps for downstream analyses (in Guppy).
+The script organizes all input files, exports clean CSVs for signal channel, control channel, and shock onset timestamps csv for downstream analyses (in Guppy).

 ---